Keil Logo Arm Logo

 };

-2. Go to your linker map file a see what the segment name is for this array.
+2. Go to your linker map file to find the segment name of the array.
 Note that during this process you will probably get a warning about an unused function or something similar.
 This is because the compiler is expecting your array to be a function since you specified that it is in code space.
 Don't worry about this warning.

 3. Use the BL51 CODE directive or the LX51 SEGMENTS directive to specify the location of the constant segment.
 If the C source file name is TEMP.C the constant segment is named ?CO?TEMP.
 The entry ?CO?TEMP(0x5000) in the linker directive locates the segment to absolute memory address 5000h.